Behavioral marketing is one of the most effective ways to increase the number of customers who buy your products or services.

 This reminds the customer of their pending purchase and can motivate them to return and complete the transaction, reducing cart abandonment rates.

-Behavioral marketing aims to understand what your customers like and don’t like so they can be targeted with ads and offers more likely to resonate with them.
+Behavioral marketing aims to understand what your customers like and don’t like so they can be targeted with ads and offers that are more likely to resonate with them.

 Although this type of marketing has existed for decades, it only recently became possible due to the growth in the amount and type of data available.